-Tonight there will be a “blue moon,” which is the name for the second full moon in a month.
-(The first full moon this month was December 2nd and the second will be tonight, on December 31.)
+On December 31, 2009 there was a “blue moon,” which is the name for the second full moon in a month.
+(The first full moon of that month was December 2nd and the second was on December 31.)
 The name does not refer to the moon’s color but reflects the rarity of the event and gives rise to the expression, ‘‘once in a blue moon.’’

 The Blue Moon of 1982 was even more special because a total lunar eclipse also occurred (for the United States) then.

 The last time there was a blue moon on New Year’s Eve was in 1990, and the next one will be in 2028.
 Blue moons in general are not frequent.
 You can see a calendar of all scheduled blue moons here.

 Happy New Year’s Eve!!!